Keeping Connected for RV Remote Work

 Satellite / Starlink

 Satellite internet is rapidly evolving, and the most prominent mobile internet option for RV and Boat connectivity is SpaceX's Starlink.
-This insanely ambitious low earth orbit satellite constellation was launched by Elon Musk with the goal of delivering broadband satellite internet to even the most remote locations on Earth, and eventually even to Mars.
+This insanely ambitious low-earth orbit satellite constellation was launched by Elon Musk with the goal of delivering broadband satellite internet to even the most remote locations on Earth, and eventually even to Mars.

 Starlink initially targeted residential installations in relatively limited areas, but now covers almost any type of mobile activity on land and water with various hardware and plan options.